StacyYang/Flashcards-to-learn-a-foreign-language/docs/expert_users/README.md

 2. Users need to register their accounts, once login in, there are two modes:
     Study mode: Users study using flashcards.
     Quize mode: User score, quiz time will be recorded.

+## Features:
+1. **User Authentication:** Allow users to create an account if they do not already have one.
+Login requires users to provide their username and password before they can have access to certain features or information of our website.
+And logout after they finish studying.
+2. **Learn by using Flashcards:** Allow users to learn a new language, including its vocabulary, grammar, and cultural knowledge using flashcards.
+3. **Notes Creation:** Allow users to wirte notes based on their needs.
+4. **Take quiz:**  Allow users to take quizzes based on their desired language.
+The system tracks users' scores and dates of taking the quiz, and then displays them on a scoreboard.

 ## Technologies involved:
 1. **Frontend:** HTML, CSS, JavaScript